 When your website has an SSL certificate, it uses HTTPS (Hypertext Transfer Protocol Secure) instead of HTTP.
-You’ll also notice a padlock icon in the browser’s address bar, signaling to users that your site is secure.
+You’ll also notice a padlock icon in the browser’s address bar, signaling to users that your website is secure.

 Google prioritizes secure websites in its search rankings.
 Websites with SSL certificates are more likely to rank higher in search engine results, giving your e-commerce store a competitive edge.